Professor of Management, Director of the Center for Teams and Negotiation

 How do you make a team great?

+These two questions capture the essence of what I am passionate about in Organizational Behavior.
 Considering the two research interests, my first question gets at issues of the “bottom-up” formative design of work teams.
 That is, if one wants to build a successful team from scratch, what are the issues that are most important?
 It is through this lens that I have addressed topics such as the “seeding” of teams, putting the best members into the most strategically core roles, investigating the impact of dyadic relationships in teams, configuring the reward or leadership structure, structuring the team to capitalize on different beliefs and opinions, and designing work to improve motivational and social processes.

 The second question deals with the “top-down” management of existing teams.
 That is, if we look at existing teams embedded in time, how does this temporal context affect a team's functioning?
 This question deals with such issues as member and role changes, changes in rewards and leadership structure, and the progression towards an endpoint.